kyle-n/kyle-n.github.io/_posts/2015-11-19-fort-benning-couple-sues.md

 "We simply hope the legal reasons we've laid out will prevail," he said.

-The full text of Penny Furr's statement is below:[^1]

-[^1]: I reached out to Thomas Hoffman, but he did not answer a call.
+The full text of Penny Furr's statement is below:{% include footnote num='1' note="I reached out to Thomas Hoffman, but he did not answer a call.
 That was fine, he said he's often out of cell phone reach.
 I texted him as well and received only cryptic answers.
-"If I get served it's going to court," he replied tersely to several questions.
+'If I get served it's going to court,' he replied tersely to several questions." %}

 > This family does not now nor have they ever wanted to be a party in a lawsuit.
 However, this appears to be the only way they have a chance of getting Spot, their beloved dog, back.
 If there were other options they would be taking them.